 Recent and continuing events in the global financial markets, including the weakened financial condition of several major financial institutions, problems related to subprime mortgages and other financial assets, the devaluation of various assets in secondary markets, the forced sale of asset-backed and other securities by certain investors, and the lowering of ratings on certain assetbacked securities, have caused, or may cause, a significant reduction in liquidity in the secondary market for assetbacked securities, which could limit your ability to resell your notes and/or adversely affect the price of your notes.
+A reduction in the price of the notes would result in a lower return to you than the original yield at which you purchased them.
 Your ability to resell your notes may also be adversely affected if current economic conditions result in increases in delinquencies by obligors on the receivables, and such increases in delinquencies cause potential purchasers of your notes to become concerned about possible defaults by obligors.
 Furthermore, general concerns about financial stability in the agricultural and construction industries, as well as general economic concerns about the servicer, may also result in decreased liquidity for your notes.
 For more information about how illiquidity may impact your ability to resell your notes, see "Risk Factors-It may not be possible to find a purchaser for your securities."